shalailahaas/ENIGMA-CHR-P-Normative-Modeling/README.md

 ##Two-proportion z-test
 2\_proportion\_z-test.R

-__Credit:__ Portions of this script were developed and written by Dr. Maria Jalbrzikowski.
+__Credit:__ Portions of this script were written by Dr. Maria Jalbrzikowski.

 Script to compute 2-proportion z-test to examine whether proportions of extreme deviations significantly differ between 2 groups.